Gatorade Fruit Punch

 You may want reading a recent article: Brominated oil (BVO) to be removed from Gatorade: What else should we avoid?
 Yes, Powerade has more reasons to be called electrolyte (because Magnesium and Calcium are present) and more reasons to be called sports drink but do not be FOOLED: Powerade is another broadly marketed unhealthy liquid.
 Please also note that Sodium and Potassium contents are the same as in Gatorade.
 In addition, there is a ridiculously lousy report from Fox News which you may find entertaining: Sports Drinks: The myths busted.

 Bottom line.
 There is NO big difference between regular soda like Nehi, Sunkist, 7 Up Jolly Rancher, etc., and “sports’ drinks.
 It looks like so many people are victims of marketing tricks which falsely state that Gatorade and Powerade somehow belong to a different category of “sports drinks” and “electrolytes.”
 The only difference is in the number of harmful food additives and the question is: Which drink is more harmful?
 The right answer is: Better safe than sorry, not to drink them all.
 It seems we completely forgot our human nature and the more we deviate from out natural food the less human we become.
 This is NOT an exaggeration.
 This is what we are witnessing in our everyday lives: degradation.
 If it is not too late, let’s remember that ONLY PURE WATER is our best zero calorie sports drink.
 For a limited list of healthy drinks and foods, go through Dye Diet Recommended category.
+One of them, ONE Coconut Water is an excellent alternative.
 Hydrate yourself straight!